andosteinmetz/sass_grundrisse/README.md

 This is a bare-bones, percentage-based responsive grid system for starting projects.
 Grid units are generated using a Sass expression mixin that can define a class spanning any number of units of a grid of any size.
 Also included are a few useful mixins.

+Check out index.html to see an example of the grid at work.